 Whether a private right of action would or likely could exist for a violation of a national financial services authority statute or rule depends on the particular statute or rule at issue and how courts have interpreted them.
 Generally, a private right of action is available only where such a right is provided for in the statute or rule that is alleged to have been violated.
 Even where a private right of action is not specifically enumerated in a statute or rule, courts have occasionally found private rights of action to be implied based on legislative intent and other factors.
-These instances, however, are quite rare.
+Most financial services authority rules and regulations, however, have not been found to carry private rights of action.